Trends

 Has the proportion of people with disability who do not experience discrimination increased over time?

 The data in the graph and the table below show the proportion of people with disability (aged 15 and over) who have not experienced discrimination due to disability in the last 12 months.
-Data from 2015 and 2018 are used.
-In 2018, 90% of people with disability had not experienced discrimination due to disability, and 91% in 2015.
+Data from 2015 to 2022 are used.
+In 2022, 90% of people with disability had not experienced discrimination due to disability, and 91% in 2015.
+The baseline used to track change over time was 90% in 2018.

 More detailed data by age group are shown in the table.